numfocus/gsoc/2015/proposals/ian-henriksen.md

 ## Academic Experience
 I graduated from BYU in 2013 with an undergraduate degree in mathematics after attending for the 2009 and 2012 academic years.
 I have been in the masters program here since August of 2013 and expect to be defending my thesis shortly before the GSOC program begins.
-I am planning to begin the PhD program here in the fall.
+I am planning to begin the PhD program at BYU in the fall.
 My research involves finite element analysis on spline curves.
 My contribution there involves creating better refinement and evaluation techniques for certain classes of generalized spline curves.